DeepSpectrum/DeepSpectrum/README.md

 nasnet_large = imagenet
 nasnet_mobile = imagenet

+[pytorch-nets]
+alexnet=
+squeezenet=
+googlenet=

 ```
 Under `keras-nets` you can define network weights for the supported models.
 Setting the weights for a model to `imagenet` is the default and uses ImageNet pretrained models from `keras-aplications`.
+Three additional networks are also supported through pytorch: `alexnet`, `squeezenet` and `googlenet`.
+For these, no definition of the used weights is needed (or possible, for the time being).

 # Using the tool
 You can access the scripts provided by the tool from the virtualenvironment by calling `deepspectrum`.
 The feature extraction component is provided by the subcommand `features`.